j0a0luc4s/life/README.md

 # life

-Conway's game of life implementation in C with raylib
+Conway's game of life implementation in C++ with raylib

 ## Installing raylib dependencies